tns9582/Transformer-Based-Text-Embedding-and-Classification/README.md

 # Semantic Intelligence: Transformer-Based Text Embedding and Classification

 This project implements a custom transformer-based model to learn meaningful embeddings of news articles and perform multi-class classification using the AG News dataset.
-It demonstrates how deep learning architectures—particularly attention and positional encoding—can be used to capture semantic relationships in text, evaluate classification accuracy, and explore interpretable and reversible embeddings.
+It demonstrates how deep learning architectures, particularly attention and positional encoding, can be used to capture semantic relationships in text, evaluate classification accuracy, and explore interpretable and reversible embeddings.

 ## Project Overview